Indiana State Park Pictures - Part Two

 More Indiana State Park Pictures

 As a resident of Indiana and someone who loves to hike, I've visited nearly all of the state parks available here.
 As I've traveled amongst them, enjoying what they have to offer and occasionally writing about them, I've taken a lot of photographs.
-With such a large volume, I have quite a few photos I've never used.
+As you can see from the images on this page, I'm not a photographer, and I only have an inexpensive point and shoot camera.
+But, with such a large volume of photos, I have quite a few I've never used for any purpose.

 So, at this time I'm creating a second page to provide some photos of other Indiana State Parks that have otherwise gone unused.
 As a reminder, I am not a photographer and I provide these photos only for your enjoyment.